bonomani/devmon/docs/TEMPLATES.md

 <-numOID-> <- index-> = <- value ->
 ```
 Key points:
-- There are multiple results, one per line, with each being stored in the `targetOID` as
+- There are multiple results, one per line, with each being stored in the `target OID` as
   key-value pairs.
 - Each line contains two pieces of information:
-  - The `index` is of type numeric OID, often simply an Integer. which is of the type numeric OID,
+  - The `index` acts as the key and must remain unique.
+It's a sequence of integers, like a numeric OID, often simply represented by a single integer.
-    often simply an Integer.
-As this serves as the key, it MUST stay unique.
   - The `value` which can be of various types: String, Integer, numericOID, etc.
 - In a `leaf`, as the targetOID is a scalar:
   - There is **no** `index`